lncd/bebop/README.txt

 9. Fixed a bug that stopped OER content from being imported if no import limit was set for an extension.
 10. Fixed a bug where admin error messages were showing the "settings saved" when they should return an error.
 11. Fixes a bug where aditional filters from other plugins were being added to the OER filters.
+12. Fixed bug where it is not possible to reset a deleted OER.

 Other
 1. Support email changed to github wiki.
 2. Removed the "break;" from import scripts - to retrieve older data if an import limit is removed.
+3. Changed some terminology here and there.

 v1.0 - 30.08.2012 - Initial release.